MariaMonis2/675Assignment01/README.md

 **Task 02 and 03: Data Cleaning and ETL by Pig/Hive**

  Data cleaning is done through PIG and explained in the datacleaning file The queries asked are explained clearly in the overall 675Assignment01 file.
-Refer this file for querying through Hive-QL and for screenshots.
+Refer QueryingDatabyHive file for querying through Hive-QL and refer 675Assignment01 file for screenshots.

 **Task 04: Calculate the per user TF-IDF through Hive**